KIP 81: Implementing the on-chain governance voting method Source

 /// Current block must be after `eta` and before `execDeadline` of this proposal

-/// If secretariat is null, any GC with at least 1 vote can execute.
+/// If secretary is null, any GC with at least 1 vote can execute.

 function execute(uint256 proposalId) external payable;